sofiagavanelli/AlgaT/README.md

 # AlgaT
-AlgaT è un'applicazione che mostra un tutorial su un argomento del corso di 'Algoritmi e Strutture Dati'.
-L'argomento scelto è la tecnica del greedy.
+## About
+AlgaT is an application concerning a topic of the course 'Algorithms and Data structures' at the University of Bologna.
+The selected topic is Greedy algorithms.

-## Installazione
+## Installation
-L'applicazione non necessita di installazione.
-Per avviarla, aprire il Prompt nella cartella dell'applicazione ed eseguire:
+The application doesn't require installations of any kind.
+To launch it, open the Command Prompt in the application folder and run:
 `java -jar algat.jar`

-## Autori
+## Authors

-*Ritrovato Martina* - Introduzione al greedy e gioco delle monete
+*Ritrovato Martina* - Introduction to Greedy and money game
-*Gavanelli Sofia* - Algoritmo di Kruskal
+*Gavanelli Sofia* - Kruskal's Algorithm
-*Lena Erika* - Algoritmo di Prim
+*Lena Erika* - Prim's Algorithm